What is Home Education?

 Where does Home Education take place?

-Young people may be taught in their home if their medical condition means that they cannot leave the house.
+Pupils have their lessons in their home if their medical condition means that they cannot leave the house.
 Wherever possible sessions will take place in other locations such as a local library, school library or a classroom set aside for Home Education within the Thorneywood Education Base.

 The aim is to establish a regular pattern of teaching sessions during school terms.